jhonywalkeer/clone/whatsapp-simple-clone/README.md

 #### Project was built using **HTML** and **CSS** but what is this?

-- **HTML** or HyperText Markup Language, which means: "Hypertext Markup Language" is a markup language used in the construction of the "skeleton" of web pages.
+- **HTML** - Or HyperText Markup Language, which means: "Hypertext Markup Language" is a markup language used in the construction of the "skeleton" of web pages.

-- **CSS** or Cascading Style Sheets is a mechanism for adding style to a web document.
+- **CSS** - Or Cascading Style Sheets is a mechanism for adding style to a web document.

 ## 🔨 Local Installation